We’re sharing 17 ways to ease into Fall today!

 But school is back in session for most of us which means Labor Day, snuggling up in plaid and sipping on pumpkin spice lattes is just around the corner.

-Here are 17 Ways to Ease Into Fall…
+Here’s a Look at 17 Ways to Ease Into Fall…

-Plan a Fall Trip to See the Leaves Change or Go on an Apple Picking Expedition
+Plan a Fall Trip to See the Leaves Change or Go on an Apple Picking Expedition…

-Stock up on Baking Staples and Spices
+Stock Up on Baking Staples and Spices…

 Whether it be honey crisp apples, pumpkins, multiple squash varieties, soups, or slow cooker recipes there are so many different ways to incorporate seasonal foods into your weekly meal plan.